austinc512/OrderPost/README.md

 - GET /warehouses - returns an array of existing warehouse addresses on the account.
 - GET /warehouses/:warehouseId - retrieve 1 warehouse address by its warehouseId.
 - POST /warehouses - pass in address information to create a warehouse object.
 This creates and returns a new warehouseId.
-- PUT /warehouses/:warehouseId - update an existing warehouse object.
+- PATCH /warehouses/:warehouseId - update an existing warehouse object.
 - DELETE /warehouses/:warehouseId - delete an existing warehouse object.

 ### customers: